Rise with Girl & Her Backpack

 *Full and partial scholarships are also available, please contact ashley@girlandherbackpack.com for more information.

-Safety: All staff are First Aid/CPR Certified.
-Three of the staff will be certified wilderness first responders through EMT Utah.
+Safety: All staff are First Aid/CPR Certified, have a background check, and receive scenario training.
+Two of the staff will be certified wilderness first responders through EMT Utah.
 Should any serious accident or illness occur at camp, the child’s parent/guardian will be notified immediately via a radio spot.

 Learning Outcomes